satoru27/basic_chat_RC-1-2017/README.md

 -There isn't support for parallel connections.

--If the client inputs a command like "CTRL + C", that command will be sent to the server program running on the terminal and then executed on the server terminal.
+-If the client inputs a command like "CTRL + C" on a TCP connection, that command will be sent to the TCP server program running on the terminal and then executed on the server terminal.

--For some unknown reason when we run the nhem3 without any arguments it displays the correct error message but exits with a segment fault